Guiding our Work

 + RESOURCES FOR THE CREATION AND PRESERVATION OF AFFORDABLE HOMES

-- Strongly support efforts at the federal level to protect critical affordable housing programs, including the Low Income Housing Tax Credit, Tenant and Project-Based Section 8 Vouchers, the HOME Program, and CDBG funding
+- Support efforts at the federal level to protect critical affordable housing programs, including the Low Income Housing Tax Credit, Tenant and Project-Based Vouchers, the HOME Program, and CDBG funding

 + LAND USE THAT PROMOTES AFFORDABLE HOUSING

-- Continue to work on and support changes to improve local density bonus programs and incentivize affordable homes as a part of new development.
+- Continue to work on and support changes to improve local density bonus programs and programs that include and incentivize affordable homes as a part of new development.

 - Advocate for affordable housing as a key component of transit-oriented development (TOD) policies, local Climate Action Plans and transit agency policies, to include affordable housing requirements and make the San Diego region competitive for cap-and-trade funds.